£7 Adults /£5 Concessions £3 Children (up to 16, under 3s free) £15 Family Ticket (family of 4)

 Frank Quitely: The Art of Comics brings all your favourite superheroes together in a fantastic exhibition.
 You can MARVEL at the displays, SWOOP into your own superhero costume or be AMAZED at the artworks you discover!

-Frank Quitely is the alter ego to Glasgow born artist Vincent Deighan.
-Deighan took on the mantel of Frank Quitely in his early career to hide his identity while he drew for the Scottish publication Electric Soup.
+Frank Quitely is the alter ego of Glasgow born artist Vincent Deighan.
+Deighan took on the mantle of Frank Quitely in his early career to hide his identity while he drew for the Scottish publication Electric Soup.
 Now the name Frank Quitely is synonymous with iconic characters such as Superman, Batman and the X-Men.
 A world renowned artist in hot demand he’s currently finishing off the epic story Jupiter’s Legacy with fellow Scottish comic book legend, writer Mark Millar.

 The exhibition at Kelvingrove will be the largest collection of his work ever displayed.
 You can get up close and personal with the painstaking detail in every iconic frame.
 There will also be original artwork from titans of the comic book industry such as Frank Millar and Neal Adams as well as an original Batman comic strip by Batman creator Bob Kane.
 And of course the exhibition wouldn’t be complete without including the strip that inspired it all, The Broons!